What is Thyroid Carcinoma?

 Are there different stages of the disease?

-Most thyroid cancers are limited to the thyroid gland; however, it can be in the lymph nodes in the neck and very rarely in the lung.
-The latter is usually at a very late stage.
+Most thyroid cancers are limited to the thyroid gland; however, it can be present in the lymph nodes in the neck and very rarely in the lung.
+The latter is usually at a very late stage of disease.

 What is the treatment for Thyroid Carcinoma?